AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/group-migration.md

 In the case of a wipe and then a non-wipe ingestion, the groups in a user's list will include those groups migrated in either phase.

-In addition to the groups for each user, there is a field in the report where two notes may be added for the user (and a detailed description of the note's meaning is also in the report):
+In addition to the groups for each user, there is a field in the report where notes may be added for the user (and a detailed description of the note's meaning is also in the report).
+Possilble notes are:
 * Users which are referenced directly in an ACL will have *Note-A* in their notes section, as this is not a recommended use case or best practice.
-* Users which are direct members of a built-in group will have *Note-B* in their notes section, as this is not a recommended use case or best practice.
+* Users which are direct members of a built-in group will have *Note-B* in their notes section, as this is also not a recommended use case or best practice.

 These cases can occur simultaneously, and also at the same time as the earlier cases.